wilmeralmazan/cisco-devnet-journey/README.md

 # My Journey to Cisco DevNet - Samples
-Basic samples used duting my study time in my journey to Cisco DevNet Certs
+Basic samples used during my study time in my journey to Cisco DevNet Certs